Firstly, when we’re experiencing adverse pressure, it's helpful to know what is going on in your mind and body.

 Remind yourself in this moment you are, indeed, safe.
 It’s just your mind running away with itself.
 Right now, all is well.

-Once you feel calmer, you are now in a position to think about how to prioritise and get organised.
+Once you feel calmer, you are now in a position to think about how to prioritize your life and get organised.

 Step Two: What’s Most Important to You?

-When learning how to prioritise, it’s helpful to consider what is most important to you in your life right now.
+When learning how to prioritize your life, it’s helpful to consider what is most important to you in your life right now.

 These aren’t the thoughts or tasks that have been buzzing in your head - these are the fundamental things in your life that you value the most.